-An admission committee carefully reviews all materials submitted by applicants.
+A faculty member carefully reviews all materials submitted by applicants.
 With the exception of the child life concentration, admission decisions are made on a rolling basis, as soon as an application is complete, including an interview if one is required.
-The admission committee will review the applicant's credentials and make a decision.

-The admission committees for the child life concentration will begin review of all applications immediately after the application deadline.
-Applicants will be notified of the target dates for admission decisions during the interview process.
+A faculty member for the child life concentration will begin review of all applications immediately after the application deadline.
+All Child Life applicants are interviewed as part of the application process.
+Applicants will be notified of the target dates for admission decisions during the review process.